 French name for the press residues, but also for the resulting distillation recovered Tresterbrand, The name derives from "marcher", which means "crushing" a fruit to extract sweet ingredients.
-The term is the origin added.
+The term becomes the origin added.
 The vast quantity is called "Marc de Champagne" in the Champagne generated.
 As with the champagne only the varieties Pinot Noir.
 Pinot Meunier and Chardonnay used.
-This is also for flavoring of truffle pralines (truffles) as well as the coffee specialty Canard used.
+This is also for flavoring of truffle pralines (truffles) and used in the coffee specialty Canard.
 Other brands include Marc d'Alsac, Marc d'Aquitaine, Marc de Beaujolauis, Marc de Bourgogne, Marc de Chardonnay, Marc de Franche-Comté, Marc de Lorraine, Marc of the Côteaux de la Loire, Marc de Savoie, Marc du Bugey, Marc du Center-Est and Marc du Jura.
 With the origin suffix the names are protected and France and Luxembourg Reserved.
 The name "Marc" alone is not protected and can be used in other countries.

 Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,